 From college dismissal to NFL defensive cornerstone, his instinctive play and leadership earned him the moniker 'Honey Badger' and universal respect.

-Tyrann Mathieu's story is one of spectacular redemption.
-At LSU, his uncanny ability to force turnovers—he set an SEC record for forced fumbles—made him a Heisman Trophy finalist and earned him the nickname 'Honey Badger.'
-But off-field issues led to his dismissal from the team, casting his future into doubt.
-He rebuilt his life and his game, becoming a third-round NFL draft pick who played far bigger than his size.
-A defensive strategist with a predator's instincts, Mathieu evolved into a vocal leader and a versatile defensive back for the Cardinals, Chiefs, and Saints.
-His career, capped by a Super Bowl win with Kansas City, stands as a testament to resilience and football intelligence.
+Tyrann Mathieu set an SEC record for forced fumbles at LSU, earning Heisman Trophy finalist status and the nickname 'Honey Badger.'
+Off-field issues led to his dismissal from the team.
+He rebuilt his life and became a third-round NFL draft pick.
+A defensive strategist with predator's instincts, Mathieu evolved into a vocal leader and versatile defensive back for the Cardinals, Chiefs, and Saints.
+He won a Super Bowl with Kansas City.

 1981–1996